-Remember that everyone is different so these are recommendations and you should take into consideration your own personal circumstances.
+Remember that everyone is different so these are recommendations, and you should take into consideration your personal circumstances.

 What sort of training should I be doing?

-Ideally a minimum of 200 km a week for at least 6 weeks prior to the camp if you want to complete all four full days of the camp.
-Again, everyone is different… We now offer shorted “cafe” rides for those that want to experience the fantastic ambiance that the Bright Alpine region has to offer without having to totally commit to the four big days.
-Every day is flexible so you can now tailor your Bright Boot Camp experience as you ride.
+Ideally, a minimum of 200 km a week for at least six weeks before the camp if you want to complete all four full days of the camp.
+Again, everyone is different… We now offer shorter rides for those that want to experience the fantastic ambiance that the Bright Alpine region has to offer without having to commit totally to the four big days.
+Every day is flexible, so you can now tailor your Bright Boot Camp experience as you ride.
 It’s also great if you plan to bring your family or partner to the camp.

 Do you get many interstate and international riders to the camp?